-> One thing that Persian cat owners should remember is that Persians are lazy cats.
-If they are given human foods to eat, then they are likely to become obese and may even cause them to die a lot sooner than their average life expectancy rate.
+One thing that Persian cat owners should remember is that Persians are lazy cats.
+If they are given human foods to eat, then they are likely to gain weight and may even cause them to die a lot sooner than their average life expectancy rate.

-> Persian Cat Hair Care
+Persian Cat Hair Care

 Persian cat owners need to take good care of the cat’s coat of long hair.
 Degeneration of the skin and hair will also significantly hamper the cat’s health.

 In order to ensure that the cat maintains a healthy coat of hair, they need to be fed with plenty of vitamin B, zinc, and fatty acids.